i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

     > **A Note on Design Equivalence**: This powerful expression is a direct translation of our circuit diagram.
 It cleverly uses a shared NOR gate to feed the main logic paths, a common strategy in circuit design for efficiency.
 We haven't officially introduced NOR gates, but since it is simply a negated OR gate you can look at it as an `OR` gate followed by a `NOT` gate.
 I went with this design, because it avoids crossing wires while requiring only our primitives.

-    > While it looks very different from the textbook definition, we can prove with a truth table that it is functionally exacly the same.
+    > While it looks very different from the textbook definition, we can prove with a truth table that it is functionally exactly the same.
 This is a perfect example of how different engineering approaches can lead to the same correct solution.
 There is always more than one way to build a gate!

 -   **Lab & Experiment:**